dbt-labs/docs.getdbt.com/website/docs/guides/best-practices/how-we-build-our-metrics/semantic-layer-3-build-semantic-models.md

 ---
-title: "Build your first semantic model"
+title: "Building semantic models"
 description: Getting started with the dbt Semantic Layer
 displayText: "dbt Cloud Semantic Layer best practices"
 hoverSnippet: Learn how to get started with the dbt Semantic Layer
 ---

-## Our first semantic model
+## How to build a semantic model

 A semantic model is the Semantic Layer equivalent to a logical layer model (what historically has just been called a 'model' in dbt land).
 Just as configurations for models are defined on the `models:` YAML key, configurations for semantic models are housed under `semantic models:`.
 A key difference is that while a logical model consists of configuration and SQL or Python code, a **semantic model is defined purely via YAML**.
 Rather than encoding a specific dataset, a **semantic model describes relationships** that let your end users select and refine their own datasets reliably.